 Advise that cleaning of the fire may be achieved when the fire is cold using a damp cloth and mild detergent on most surfaces.
 Advise that on first light up of a new appliance, initial curing of high temperature paint and burning off of lubricants may occur for the first few hours of operation.
 During this period some smoke may be emitted from the outlet grille, this should be no cause for concern.
 Accordingly, the room should be well ventilated with all windows and doors open during this period.
 During this period the appliance may cause smoke alarms to sound.
 If this happens, reset the alarms, but do not remove the batteries.
 Recommend that a guard be used for the protection of the young, pets, the elderly and the infirm.

 Advise the customer that the ventilation openings should not be blocked or obstructed in any way.
-Isolate the fire from the gas supply.
-Ensure that the fire is fully cold before attempting service.

 10.0 SERVICING